 My love for art was definitely fostered at high school by some remarkable art teachers.
 Mr Illingsworth, Mr Mathews, Mr Tate, and Mrs Nolan.
 My Aunt Linda, who had travelled to all the great galleries, also filled my head, with visions of paintings I had only seen in books.
-She took us to the Victorian Art Gallery on many occasions and framed some of my drawings for her home.
+She took us to the National Gallery of Victoria on many occasions and framed some of my drawings for her home.

 I suffered for a month in a textile design studio.
 Trying to paint small floral textile designs for the mass market.
 My big uni-degree ego shattered, when I was fired.
 Ah, the real world.

-Then something amazing happened, my little subconscious memory of the highland market became a reality when in February 1994 I had my first stall at Bondi Beach market.
-Of course I didn’t sell anything.
-I had my uni drawings and a weird collection of things from hand painted glasses to origami swallows… and some very over designed clothes (university assignments) that people laughed at.
-But while I was sitting there for hours, not selling anything, I thought…this market needs drawings of Bondi.
+Then something amazing happened, my little subconscious memory of the highland market became a reality when in February 1994 I had my first stall at Bondi Beach markets.
+Of course I didn't sell anything.
+I had my uni drawings and a weird collection of things from hand painted glasses to origami cranes....and some very over designed clothes (university assignments) that people laughed at.
+But while I was sitting there for hours, not selling anything, I thought...this market needs drawings of Bondi.

 Completely undeterred by my first market debacle, I returned with about 20 A4 pastel sketches of Bondi.

-My first and the most important sale of my career was a badly drawn boy holding a surfboard ‘Bondi Surfer', to a young woman, for $5…I nearly fell over…. and so began my career as an artist.
+My first sale was a badly drawn boy holding a surfboard 'Bondi Surfer', to a young woman, for $5...I nearly fell over. it was all the encouragement I needed and so began my career as an artist.